mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

 ## Serve a rootfs image for the QEMU machine

-To deploy a new rootfs to the QEMU machine, we first start a http server on our workstation to serve the image.
+To deploy a new rootfs to the QEMU machine, you need to start a http server on your workstation to serve the image.
+Open a new shell on your workstation and change into the vexpress-qemu directory.
+There you will find an update image named ```core-image-full-cmdline-vexpress-qemu.ext3```.
+Start a simple Python webserver in that directory, like so:

-While you are in a directiory with a rootfs image (e.g. ```core-image-full-cmdline-vexpress-qemu.ext3```) on your workstation, start a simple Python webserver that will serve your new image to the QEMU machine.

 ```
 python -m SimpleHTTPServer